hearts4cyno/hearts4cyno/README.md

 im very introverted, but i love making new friends so feel free to talk to me!! i might be akward or quiet at first tho

+cynari/haikaveh/kazuscara/clorivia/pixelshark my loves <3

+⚖️🍄/🌱🏛️/🍁☂️/🥐⚔️/👾🦈

-haikaveh/cynari/kazuscara/clorivia/pixelshark my loves <3 (ps. kazuscara, clorivia and pixelshark are so misunderstood omg
+(ps. kazuscara, clorivia and pixelshark are so misunderstood omg)

 sign my atabook/strawpage !!